-- Warm Clothing: Have warm underwear, coats and gloves handy.
+- Warm Clothing: Have warm underwear, coats, and gloves handy.

-- Water: You should have a three-day supply at minimum.
+- Water: You should have a three-day supply at a minimum.
 Plan on one gallon per day for each person in your home.

 - Install Weatherstripping: Be sure to install weatherstripping to keep the warm air inside of your home and the cold air out.

 - Insulate Your Pipes: This will prevent your pipes from bursting which can cause major issues inside of your home.